WassimHmouda21/servermonitoring/README.md

 # **server monitoring**

-This project is a full-stack monitoring web application developed by a team to track server performance and health.
+This project is a full-stack monitoring web application to track server performance and health.
 The application provides live monitoring states with graphs and statistical tables, ensuring real-time insights into the server's condition.

 ## **Features**